BREAKING: Christian American Pastor Bryan Nerren is Finally Free to Return Home to the United States

 What exactly was Pastor Nerren’s alleged “crime”?
 Evading a duty on funds he was carrying for the conference and trip.
 However, he was not even carrying the minimum amount of money that would have made it a crime even if he were trying to evade the duty.
 The reality is Pastor Nerren was never informed of the duty, although he openly declared the funds to customs in New Delhi.
 He was, however, specifically asked if he was a Christian and if the funds would be used to support Christian causes.
 And although New Delhi customs returned the funds to Pastor Nerren and told him that he was cleared and free to go, that was definitely not the case.
-The truth was that he was to be falsely arrested and endure a more than seven-month nightmare, while being trapped in India.
+The truth was that he was to be falsely arrested and would have to endure a more than seven-month nightmare while being trapped in India.

-The ACLJ has been representing Pastor Nerren and his family throughout this ordeal, working with members of Congress, the State Department and U.S. Embassy, the National Security Council, and Pastor Nerren’s attorney in India, to secure his freedom.
+The ACLJ has been representing Pastor Nerren and his family throughout this ordeal, working with Members of Congress, the State Department and U.S. Embassy, the National Security Council, and Pastor Nerren’s attorney in India to secure his freedom.
 We also mobilized our ACLJ members.
 More than 200,000 of you signed our petition demanding he be released and allowed to return home to his family in America who need him.

 Even through this global pandemic – which significantly delayed his freedom – our work did not stop.
 And now he is free.

 We are thrilled that Pastor Nerren has been allowed to return home to his family, who have desperately needed him.
-We are also grateful for the personal engagement and concern of Ambassador Juster and Consul General Parker, as well as Senators Marsha Blackburn (TN) and James Lankford (OK), and Representatives Scott DesJarlais (TN-4) and Jody Hice (GA-10), including their staff, regarding their comittment on behalf of Pastor Nerren.
+We are also grateful for the personal engagement and concern of Ambassador Kenneth Juster and Consul General Morgan Parker, as well as Senators Marsha Blackburn (TN) and James Lankford (OK), and Representatives Scott DesJarlais (TN-4) and Jody Hice (GA-10), including their staff, regarding their commitment on behalf of Pastor Nerren.
 As we told you, these Members of Congress recently sent a congressional letter to India urging Pastor Nerren’s freedom.
-In addition, we are thankful for Senator Lamar Alexander (TN) who personally met with our team and Pastor Nerren’s wife, and for the engagement and support of Representative Mark Green (TN-7).
+In addition, we are thankful for Senator Lamar Alexander (TN), who personally met with our team and Pastor Nerren’s wife, and for the engagement and support of Representative Mark Green (TN-7).

 Unfortunately, India is ranked No. 10 on Open Doors 2019 World Watch List, which monitors Christian persecution.
 It has moved up 11 spots since 2015, indicating a sharp increase in extreme persecution.
 Open Doors states that “the primary force for persecution in India is Hindu nationalism, which advocates for the belief that India belongs to Hindus and people of other faiths should find somewhere else to live, work and worship.”

 This belief can certainly be seen in the illegalities surrounding the targeting and detainment of Pastor Nerren, who was even spit on because he was a Christian.
-Regrettably, the Christians who live in India, suffer far worse persecution.
+Regrettably, the Christians who live in India suffer far worse persecution.